mieweb/docs/content/functions/system-administration/security/my-settings.md

 * Flowsheet "Most Recent" Source: Some encounter sections (such as the Physical Exam encounter section) offer a "Set all to most recent" icon/function.
 When that icon/function is selected to be used, the contents will populate into the flowsheet based on what the provider's preference is set for this.
     * Any previous result for the observation: will populate the last most recent value (content) ever entered for that observation, no matter where it was entered (encounter, chart tab, import, etc) for that specific chart.
     * Only results from encounters w/ same provider: will do the same as the above option, but limited to only observations that were entered on encounters with the same provider as the current encounter using this icon/function.
+* Use DataVis in MAR/Inject Tab: By default, the setting is set to "No", which displays the summary tab in the legacy list view on the MAR/Injections tab.
+If set to "Yes", the Medication Administration and Immunizations lists update to a DataVis view.

 #### Meds/Allergies